QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

   !pip install --upgrade quantecon

-This lecture uses the DLE class to construct instances of  the "Cattle Cycles" model of Rosen, Murphy and Scheinkman (1994) :cite:`rosen1994cattle`
+This lecture uses the DLE class to construct instances of  the "Cattle Cycles" model of Rosen, Murphy and Scheinkman (1994) :cite:`rosen1994cattle`.

-That paper constructs a rational expectations equilibrium model to understand sources of recurrent cycles in US cattle stocks and prices
+That paper constructs a rational expectations equilibrium model to understand sources of recurrent cycles in US cattle stocks and prices.

 We make the following imports